Visual Art (MFA) - Creative Technologies and Practice

 All first-time freshmen must successfully complete CAS 100: First Year Experience as a degree requirement.
 Students must enroll during their first term at USA, except for summer-entry students who must enroll in the fall semester following entry.
 Students receiving a B.A. in Visual Arts must take ARS 396 (Studio Art students) or ARH 493 (Art History students) to fulfill the technology requirement.
 Students receiving a B.F.A. in Studio Art must take ARS 396 (Studio students), or ARS 479 (Graphic Design students), or ARH 493 (Art History students) to fulfill the technology requirement.

 The University of South Alabama offers a Masters of Fine Arts degree (MFA) in Creative Technologies and Practice, which is the terminal, or highest, degree available in the field.
-It is a cross-disciplinary degree program appealing to creative who are interested in a variety of media technologies.
-The program emphasizes interdisciplinary practice which spans multiple concentrations within the visual arts with technology serving to inform or facilitate the creative process.
+It is a cross-disciplinary degree program appealing to creatives who are interested in a variety of media technologies.
+The program emphasizes interdisciplinary practice that spans multiple concentrations within the visual arts with technology serving to inform or facilitate the creative process.

 The MFA in Creative Technologies and Practice will equip individuals to enter the workforce in a variety of creative technology areas, particularly to manage creative teams, to pursue careers as visual artists, to advance knowledge in the field through research or creative input, and to teach at the university level.